Process Overload

 This preparation is very innovative and unique.
 For the past 5 years La Papaya began experimentation by placing freshly harvested, ripe cherries in various containers for fermentation.
 As the process and results became better understood they added barrels to the experiment, which has culminated with this Oak Rum Barrel offering.
 Coffee cherries are placed into barrels that previously held rum for 20 years.
 They then sealed the barrels and let the fruit ferment for 120 hours or 5 days.
 During the period in these barrels the cherries undergo changes with the help of microorganisms, absorbing aromas and flavors from the environment while fermenting.
 This takes place in dark rooms kept below 65 degrees.
 Temperature and humidity of the room is monitored.
 After leaving the barrels, whole cherries head to the drying room where it requires 28 to 30 days of frequent turnover before reaching proper dryness.

-Where it’s found: Ecuador, notably Hacienda La Papaya
+Where it’s found: Ecuador, notably Hacienda La Papaya.

 Rarity: Medium, I see this offered at several popular roasters each year

-Common varietal associations:
+Common varietal associations: None in particular

 Sous-vide